John-Abbott-College/6A6-Notes/assignments/Assignment2.md

   - You must install the **Fody** NuGet package

-  - This will automatically create a `FodyWeavers.xml` file at the root of the project
+  - This will automatically create a `FodyWeavers.xml` file at the root of the project folder.

   - Add the following property to this file: